Advancing Cancer Care through Clinical Trials

 50,000 Patients, One Goal

 As a member of the US Oncology Research Network, Shenandoah Oncology is pleased to provide local patients access to cutting-edge and innovative clinical trials in a comfortable and convenient setting.
-US Oncology Research, supported by McKesson Specialty Health, recently announced that it has surpassed the 50,000 milestone for number of patients enrolled in its clinical trials program.
+US Oncology Research, supported by McKesson Specialty Health, recently announced that it has surpassed the 50,000 milestone for the number of patients enrolled in its clinical trials program.
 One of the largest and most reputable community-based research networks in the world, US Oncology Research specializes in Phase I–IV oncology clinical trials and has participated in over 1,200 investigator-initiated and sponsor-initiated trials since its inception, and was pivotally involved in the development and approval of over 40 innovative cancer treatments in the last decade.

 In addition, Shenandoah Oncology is a proud clinical research affiliate of Virginia Commonwealth University's Massey Cancer Center, and this program allows us to offer additional innovative therapies and clinical trials to our patients to help advance the science of cancer care while offering the best possible treatments and improved patient outcomes.
 If you would like more information, you may speak to your physician or our research department about the open clinical trials.